Skip to main content

 tcb fn copy <sourceName> <targetName>

-# Copy app function as app2
+# Copy app Function to app2

 tcb fn copy app app2

-# Force overwrite existing target function
+# Force overwrite existing target functions

 tcb fn copy app app2 --force

-Delete Cloud Function
+# Delete Specified Function

 tcb fn delete <functionName>